RIT-EVT/IMU/docs/source/srs.rst

   and building the DEV1 IMU.
 Members of this group may refer to this document to ensure requirements and constraints align with their expectations.
-  Additionally, this document can be used as a point of reference during the hardware/firmware bring up and debugging.
+  Additionally, this document can be used as a point of reference during the hardware/firmware bringup process.
 * Firmware Team Members: Developers on the firmware team who are designing, developing, and testing the DEV1 IMU firmware.
 Members of this team will need to refer to this document throughout the development process to ensure all target needs are met within the agreed upon constraints.
-* Integration Team Members: RIT EVT team members who handle systems level integration on the team.
+* Integration Team Members: RIT EVT team members who handle systems-level integration on the team.
 These team members may use this document to gain and understanding of how the DEV1 IMU will operate.
 Most critically, how the DEV1 IMU will operate within the structure of the DEV1 architecture.